G. Sue Kasun

 - Biography

-She has focused on Mexican-origin populations’ ways of knowing and intersections with language education and how Mexican-origin youth have performed in schools, including through a Fulbright Award to Mexico during the 2017-2018 school year.
-Her research is published in many education journals, including Teachers College Record, Anthropology & Education Quarterly and TESOL Quarterly.
-Kasun has begun engaging in both decolonizing and indigenizing curricula and plans to continue engaged activist-oriented research with U.S. schools, especially as it relates to language education and the recent explosion of dual language education.
-She has just completed a pilot study about native science curriculum she co-developed with Indigenous colleagues in Mexico and submitted a National Science Foundation proposal based on this work this month in order to expand the curriculum to the national level.
+Kasun has focused on Mexican-origin populations’ ways of knowing and intersections with language education and how Mexican-origin youth have performed in schools, including through a Fulbright Award to Mexico during the 2017-2018 school year.
+Her research has been published in many education journals, including Teachers College Record, Anthropology & Education Quarterly, Harvard Education Review and TESOL Quarterly.

 - Publications